 When hydraulic hose is pressurized, its diameter increases to contain the force of the fluid being transported.
 Its length therefore decreases—by as much as 4%.
 That means, for example, that a 3-foot assembly could shorten by as much as two inches!
 If there isn’t adequate length for slack, fittings will become stressed and cause a leak.
 Or, worse, the hose could come completely loose.
 (Note that too much slack can result in hose abrasion, or snagging on nearby components.
 For help determining how much slack to include, check with your local ParkerStore professional.)

 A general rule of thumb for hose installation is if the hose needs to bend immediately before the metal fitting, you should keep it straight for at least twice the outside diameter (O.D.).
-If that’s not possible, use a 90 or 45 degree elbow fitting.
-This prevents fluid under pressure, traveling at high speeds, from directly impacting the core tube, which can deteriorates the hose and cause premature failure.
+If that’s not possible, use a 90 or 45-degree elbow fitting.
+This prevents fluid under pressure, traveling at high speeds, from directly impacting the core tube, which can deteriorate the hose and cause premature failure.

 Related, helpful content for you:

 How to Ensure Proper Hose Measurement and Assembly Length Every Time

 Working Together: Safety and Maintenance Tips to Ensure Hydraulic Hose Success